 - Home Price: $183,100 median purchase price; $749 median monthly rent

-- Crime Rate: Safer than 10% of cities in the U.S.
+- Crime Rate: Safer than 37% of New York cities

 - Unemployment Rate: 4.3%

-Along the Hudson River just 40 miles south of Albany, you’ll find the aptly-named city of Hudson, one of the cheapest places to live in the state of New York!
+Along the Hudson River, 40 miles south of Albany, you’ll find the aptly-named city of Hudson.
 Not only does the area have a quirky arts scene and stunning Colonial architecture, but it also has a budding LGBTQ community.
-Jobs here are plentiful, too, with tourism and retail being the major contributors to the economic growth, thanks to the wide range of antique shops and the restoration of historic homes throughout the Hudson area.
+Jobs here are plentiful, with tourism and retail being the major contributors to economic growth—thanks to the wide range of antique shops and the restoration of historic homes throughout the Hudson area.

 Things to Do in Hudson